chelsea-12/chelseaexamples/h5-hashes.md

 Norton Password Manager is free, and only required that I set up a free account with Norton.
 This password manager is cloud based, and Norton maintains their own clouder servers all around the world.

 Data is encrypted with 256-bit AES encryption, basic two-factor authentication and TLS secure connections.
 No Norton employee is able to access your passwords, and the unencrypted data is only viewable by you.
 The use of a master password can be an issue however - if you forget this password there is no way to retrieve it.
-Similarily, if someone were to guess you master password, they would then have access to your password vault.
+Similarily, if someone were to guess your master password, they would then have access to your password vault.

 SOURCES:<br>[Forbes](https://www.forbes.com/sites/forbestechcouncil/2022/01/20/are-password-managers-safe/)<br>